Skip to content

 statusstringThe current status of the message

-error_codeinterror code (null if no error)
+error_codeintError code (null if no error)

-error_messagestringdescriptive error message (null if no error)
+error_messagestringDescriptive error message (null if no error)

 message_handlestringSendblue message handle